TreyIAMCyber/Project-Security-Logs-Analysis/README.md

 Sample PCAP File – Download a recorded network traffic file for analysis instead of live packet capture

+This project uses sample PCAP files from Malware Traffic Analysis, which provide pre-captured network traffic for analysis

 # 🎣Conclusion/Takeaways:

 Basic Log Analysis with Wireshark